What is silicosis?

 All 3 types affect you in the same way.
 The difference is how long it takes for problems to develop.

-The main symptoms of silicosis are shortness of breath, chest pain, cough and tiredness.
+The main symptoms of silicosis are shortness of breath after exercising, chest pain, a harsh, dry cough and tiredness.
 But in the early stages of silicosis, there may be no symptoms.

 The symptoms become severe as the condition gets worse.
 Eventually, you might find simple activities such as walking or climbing stairs difficult.
 You might also have trouble sleeping and eating properly.